It all starts with your courageous commitment

 We are confident that if you follow our suggestions, you can meet (and even exceed) your fundraising commitment and have fun in the process.

-In addition to extensive fundraising tools found in our Ride Hub, you have access to your own concierge team to coach you from the moment you register until you cross the finish line.
+In addition to the many extensive fundraising tools found in our Ride Hub, you have access to your own concierge team to coach you from the moment you register until you cross the finish line.
 And because your fellow participants are one of the biggest strengths of Ride to End ALZ, we’ve built an online Ride Community.
 All participants have exclusive access to ask questions, share experiences and cheer one another on.

 7 Golden Rules of Fundraising